 Circular and linear economy: the main differences

-In a linear economyThe linear economy is a traditional economic model based on the use of natural and material resources to produce goods, which are then used and, at the end of their...
-More, the production of goods typically generates waste or scraps that are often disposed of without the possibility of reuse.
+In a linear economy, the production of goods typically generates waste or scraps that are often disposed of without the possibility of reuse.
 On the contrary, the Circular Economy aims to eliminate these wastes, promoting a more environmentally sustainable production process.

 For instance, let’s consider a farmer who harvests, packages, and sells vegetables.
 The consumer uses the product and subsequently discards the packaging materials and leftovers.